-3. Complete all Financial Aid Tasks listed on the Welcome Screen.
-Carefully read all instructions published within each listed task before submitting documents (some tasks contain instructions directly from an RCC file processor and are highlighted in red and blue).
-Required documents and tasks assigned are based on the information provided in the FAFSA application.
-Additional documentation may be requested based on the answers that students provide in their verification webform.
-When uploading required documents, please be sure that photo images are clear, text is legible and all pages (front and back, if applicable) of required documents are included.
-Dependent students may be required to provide a parent signature on their webforms by including a parent email address which will prompt a link to be sent to verify the parent's identity.
-Once parent identity is verified, parents may follow the Parent Portal instructions to login to the Parent Portal to create a Username and Password to electronically sign documents.
+- 3. Complete all Financial Aid Tasks listed on the Welcome Screen. - Carefully read all instructions published within each listed task before submitting (some tasks contain instructions highlighted in red and blue). - Required documents and tasks assigned are based on the information provided in the FAFSA application. - Additional documentation may be requested based on the answers that students provide in their verification webform. - When uploading required documents, please be sure that photo images are clear, text is legible and all pages (front and back, if applicable) of required documents are included. - Dependent students may be required to provide a parent signature on their webforms by including a parent email address to prompt a link be sent to verify the parent's identity.
+Once parent identity is verified, parents may follow the Parent Portal instructions to login and create a Username and Password to electronically sign documents.

-4. When prompted, students will E-Sign documents by creating a 5-digit E-Sign PIN using the links above the text box; parents will sign with their username and password, instead of a PIN.
-If students prefer to opt-out of the electronic signature, they can download, print and sign the forms manually, before uploading the forms to the FA Task Portal.
+4. When prompted, E-Sign documents by creating a 5-digit E-Sign PIN using the links above the text box; parents will sign with their username and password.

+• If students prefer to opt-out of the electronic signature, they can download, print and sign the forms manually, before uploading the forms to the FA Task Portal.
 Either E-sign or original wet signatures may be used however, parent and student signature types must match.

-5. It is imperative to click "Submit" when documents are successfully signed and uploaded.
+5. Click "Submit" when documents are signed and uploaded.
 Next, always click the green "finish" button to notify our office that your file is complete and ready to be reviewed.
 Upon evaluation of a student's file, further documentation may be required.
 Students will be notified via their RCCD student email.

 The FA Task Portal does not contain any information related to students' financial aid eligibility.
-Eligibility notifications are sent to students RCCD Student email accounts with instructions to view the 2022-23 Award Letter in the financial aid "award letter" section of myPortal at www.rcc.edu.
+Eligibility notifications are sent to students RCCD Student email accounts with instructions to view the 2023-24 Award Letter in the financial aid "award letter" section of myPortal at www.rcc.edu.